heroku/leech-drain/Readme.md

 The Leech drain component consumes the HTTPS event stream, performs filtering, and writes the results to Redis for consumption by by the [Leech drain](https://github.com/heroku/leech-drain) component.

-## ClojureScript and Node.js

-The Leech drain is written in ClojureScript, and compiles to Node.js for execution.
-Leech uses the standard Node.js package management system `npm` for its JavaScript dependencies.

 ## Local deploy

 ```bash